DoctorMcKay/node-steam-user/README.md

 An object containing options for this `SteamUser`. **Read-only**, use `setOption` or `setOptions` to change an option.

+### publicIP

+**v1.12.0 or later is required to use this property**

+Only defined if you're currently logged on.
+This is your public IP as reported by Steam, in "x.x.x.x" format.

+### cellID

+**v1.12.0 or later is required to use this property**

+Only defined if you're currently logged on.
+This is you cell (region ID) on the Steam network.

 ### friends

 **Deprecated as of v1.9.0 and will be removed in a future major version.**